 -Franco (Bifo) Berardi, After the Future

-Deep Planetary Sensing is a participatory research project comprised of immersive installations, participatory performances, soundwalks, guided meditations, workshops and this digital platform to reconnect with our individual and collective bodies, and to enter into conversation with GAIA, the planetary body we are part of.
+Deep Planetary Sensing is a participatory and collaborative research project, consisting of immersive installations, performances, soundwalks, guided meditations, workshops and this digital platform.
+It encourages our reconnection with our individual and collective bodies, and fosters active conversations with GAIA, the planetary body we are part of.

 Please say hello for inquiries, questions and ideas @ email@example.com

 Different chapters of Deep Planetary Sensing are supported by...

 ...and co-created with: